 At present, Mangan does not hold surface rights to the Chvaletice Manganese Project area, which includes those parcels of land underlying and immediately surrounding, the three tailings deposits which comprise the Chvaletice Manganese Project.
-The area of interest for the Chvaletice Manganese Project overlies several privately owned land parcels with surface rights.
-To date, Mangan has received the consent to conduct exploration activities and to access the site from the land owners whose surface properties underlie the tailings.
+The area of interest for the Chvaletice Manganese Project overlies several privately-owned land parcels with surface rights.
+To date, Mangan has received the consent to conduct exploration activities and to access the site from the landowners whose surface properties underlie the tailings.
 Additionally, Mangan has signed an option agreement giving it the right to acquire 100% of a company that owns a 19.94-hectare parcel of land intended to be the site of Mangan's ultra-high purity processing plant (section 6 of this MD&A).
 The Company is currently negotiating the acquisition of these surface rights, leases, rights of way, or other arrangements in additional areas where it intends to develop its operations, site facilities and infrastructure.
 There is no guarantee that areas needed for these activities and facilities will be secured.

 On December 12, 2018, the Company reported an upgraded Mineral Resource Estimate and on January 30, 2019, the Company reported the results of a PEA for the Chvaletice Manganese Project (section 6 of this MD&A).
 The main activities required for the Chvaletice Manganese Project's full development will incorporate several phases in order to support the construction of a new plant capable of producing HPEMM using a conventional, proven, selenium-free process as well as HPMSM, focusing principally on Europe's rapidly emerging electric vehicle battery industry.
-The phases include: the completion in early 2020 of a feasibility study incorporating the design of processing facilities and infrastructure; the construction and commissioning of a demonstration plant in early 2020 to produce multi-tonne, high-purity manganese product samples for customer testing and supply-chain qualification; the concurrent submission of permit applications that will require further environmental investigations; and the continued market development for the Company's HPEMM and HPMSM products.
+The phases include: the completion in the first half of calendar 2020 of a feasibility study incorporating the design of processing facilities and infrastructure; the construction and commissioning of a demonstration plant in the first half of calendar 2020 to produce multi-tonne, high-purity manganese product samples for customer testing and supply-chain qualification; the submission of a Project notification and description to the Czech Ministry of the Environment, the filing of an Environmental Impact Assessment and related permit applications; and the continued market development for the Company's HPEMM and HPMSM products.